-- 25. Unless otherwise prohibited by the laws of a foreign jurisdiction, when there are financial transactions between an external counterparty and a member of the ADI's group that uses a common brand name with the ADI, the ADI must ensure that disclosure to the external counterparty includes that: - (a) the group member with whom the counterparty is dealing is not an ADI (where this is the case) and that the member's obligations do not represent deposits or other liabilities of the ADI in the group; - (b) the ADI does not stand behind the group member, unless support is provided for in legal documentation (refer to paragraphs 20 and 23 of this Prudential Standard).
-Where support is provided for, the nature and limitations of the ADI's obligations arising from its involvement must be disclosed; and - (c) the investor is exposed to investment risk including possible delays in repayment and loss of income and principal invested, as relevant. - 26.
-APRA may require an ADI to not use a brand name in common with a group member if that would give rise to a prudential concern having regard to the following factors: - (a) the presence of appropriate disclosures; - (b) the type of entity involved (whether the group member is regulated or unregulated); - (c) the group member's risk profile, reputation and associations; - (d) the manner in which various products and services are marketed; - (e) the types of customers involved with the group member; and - (f) other factors on a case-by-case basis.
+- 21. An ADI and other members in the group to which it belongs may use a common brand name provided: - (a) section 66 of the Banking Act governing the use of restricted expressions is complied with; and - (b) the roles and responsibilities of different group members are clearly and prominently disclosed (refer to paragraph 23 of this Prudential Standard) to reduce the risk of giving the impression that a non-ADI member of the group is an ADI, or that (contrary to the legal position) a group member is guaranteed or supported by an ADI in the group. - 22.
+APRA may require an ADI to not use a brand name in common with a group member if that would give rise to a prudential concern having regard to the following factors: - (a) the presence of appropriate disclosures; - (b) the type of entities involved (whether the entity is regulated or unregulated); - (c) the group member's risk profile, reputation and associations; - (d) the manner in which various products and services are marketed; - (e) the types of customers involved with the group member; and - (f) other factors on a case-by-case basis. - 23.
+Unless otherwise prohibited by the laws of a foreign jurisdiction, an ADI must ensure that when there are financial transactions (e.g. sales of financial products) between an external counterparty and a member of the ADI's group that uses a common brand name with the ADI: - (a) the external counterparty is provided with a clear and prominent disclosure that: